samuelbray32/thisWormDNE/README.md

 ![What is this](results/uv30s_response.gif)

-It achieves this by first stacking adjacent frames of video to form  clips of dimension (height, width, channels, time points).
+We then stack adjacent frames of video to form  clips of dimension (height, width, channels, time points).
 A Variational Autoencoder (VAE) is trained to find a generative latent embedding of these clips in a low dimensional space (See VAE_video.ipynb).
 To work best, there should be some motif patterns contained in your video (eg. the set of a worm's motions, the rhythm in a dancer's movement).
 At this point, we can sample the latent space through the VAE decoder to see the embedding.

-Note that for this video, the frames are both rotated and resized proportionally to the long axis of the worm to reduce variances we don't want captured by the VAE.
+Note that for this model, the frames are both rotated and resized proportionally to the long axis of the worm to reduce variances we don't want captured by the VAE.

 ![What is this](results/image21.gif)